buddysl/AE0434Temp/README.md

 * The command-line tool supports the following commands:

-	* quit				- exit proram
+	* quit		- exit program
+	* load_image	- load image
-	* load				- load image
+	* load pixels	- load pixel file from previous FIND_REGION, _PERIMETER, _SMOOTH_PERIMETER
-	* show_image		- display current image (calls DISPLAY_IMAGE)
+	* show_image	- display image (calls DISPLAY_IMAGE)
-	* save				- save current image (calls SAVE_IMAGE) to "output.png" (see bug report below)
+	* save_pixels	- save current image to a pixel file (calls SAVE_IMAGE)
-	* find_region		- calls FIND_REGION on the current image
+	* find_region	- calls FIND_REGION on the current image in memory.
-	* find_perimeter 	- calls FIND_PERIMETER on the current image
+	* find_perimeter - calls FIND_PERIMETER on the current 'region' results in memory
+	* find_smooth_perimeter - calls FIND_SMOOTH_PERIMETER on the current 'region' results in memory

-	Note: the program always has only one image in memory.
+	Note: the program only keeps track of one image in memory.
 Loading another image will remove the previous image.

-	Bug report: the save command currently cannot save to the filename entered by the user, and will always default to 'output.png'
+	Bug report (fixed): the save command currently cannot save to the filename entered by the user, and will always default to 'output.png'.